admiraltyio/admiralty/docs/operator_guide/authentication.md

     certificateAuthorityData: "..." # a base64-encoded PEM X.509 certificate
 ```

-If you don't use Admiralty Cloud, you can actually omit the `admiraltyReference` and specify `server` and `certificateAuthorityData` directly.
+If you don't use the Admiralty Cloud API, you can actually omit the `admiraltyReference` and specify `server` and `certificateAuthorityData` directly.
 Their values will depend on where the other cluster exposes its kube-mtls-proxy.

 By default, Kubeconfigs use the certificate secret of the default Identity (see below) of the namespace where they're created as mTLS client certificate and private key.
 If you want to use a specific certificate secret instead, e.g., from a specific Identity, add this: